 - Azure DevOps Server (formerly known as Team Foundation Server, or TFS) is an on-premises offering.

-This integration supports sending the following Aha! record types to Azure DevOps Services:
+This integration supports sending the following Aha! record types to Azure DevOps:

 - Master features

-The above Aha! record types can be mapped to any work item type in Azure DevOps Services, including both standard and sub-task types.
+The above Aha! record types can be mapped to any work item type in Azure DevOps, including both standard and sub-task types.

-To set up an integration with Azure DevOps Services, you need to be a product owner in Aha! for the product you wish to integrate.
-You will also need to have an Azure DevOps Services account that has proper access to create/edit records in the project you plan to integrate.
+To set up an integration with Azure DevOps, you need to be a workspace owner in Aha! for the workspace you wish to integrate.
+You will also need to have an Azure DevOps account that has proper access to create/edit records in the project you plan to integrate.

-1. Navigate to Settings > Product and press the + icon next to Integrations on the left side navigation bar.
+1. Navigate to Settings ⚙️> Workspace and press the + icon next to Integrations on the left side navigation bar.
 Depending on if you are integrating to the cloud or on-premise, select either Azure DevOps Services or Azure DevOps Server from the integrations 2.0 grouping.